New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Message queues (Kafka), rate limiting, and idempotency

-Classic system design questions
+Which classic system design questions recur?

-These recur across companies.
+The URL shortener, the news feed, the rate limiter, the chat system and the file-storage service recur across companies.
 Prepare a clean approach for each rather than memorizing one answer.

 Design a URL shortener (write vs read path, key generation)